jx-choice-02/jx-choice-02/README.md

 ## Hi there 👋

+This is Choice speaking.
+It is another account for me.

+📫 35bigpig@gmail.com

 <!--
 **jx-choice-02/jx-choice-02** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.